Mud season in the mountains is springtime in Denver

 When traveling by bike, foot or cab won’t cut it, jump on the Regional Transportation District FasTracks system, passed by voters in 2004 to expand transit service across all of Denver.
 Union Station is a hub for the region; it’s a stop for light rail and commuter rail lines, Amtrak rail services, regional buses, taxis and shuttles.

-Be sure to head to the Denver Art Museum because kids now get in free.
+Be sure to head to the Denver Art Museum because kids are now free.
 The “Joan Miro: Instinct and Imagination” exhibit runs through Sunday, June 28, and highlights the work the Spanish artist created during the end of his career (denverartmuseum.org).

 Sit by the windows facing the Hamilton building (an art piece in itself) for lunch, or enjoy the new Champagne weekend brunch at Palettes.
 The flavors are fresh and dynamic, and a glass of bubbles to wash down spoonfuls of lemongrass coconut soup, as well as forkfuls of crab salad with mango-cilantro coulis, tops off an artsy afternoon (http://www.ktrg.net/palettes).